jethornton/flexgui/docs_flex/source/hal.rst

 The HAL direction is OUT and the HAL type is bit for a QPushButton, QCheckBox or QRadioButton.

+The option always_on will not disable the HAL Button for any state.

+The option state_on will disable the HAL Button until the Power is on.

+The option all_homed will disable the HAL Button until all joints are homed.

 .. csv-table:: HAL Push Button
    :width: 100%
    :align: center